astronomer/docs/astro/user-permissions.md

 | Create, update and delete Workspace API tokens                         |                      |                      | ✔️                   |

 To manage a user's Workspace permissions, see [Manage users](add-user.md#add-a-user-to-a-workspace).

+## Roles and Teams

+There are two ways to define user roles for a Workspace:

+- Define the individual user role when you [add a user](/astro/add-user.md#add-a-user-to-a-workspace) to a Workspace
+- Assign a Workspace role to a [team of users](ADD LINK)

+If the user role that you assign at the Team level is different from what you assigned the user individually, then Astronomer recognizes the more privileged role.

+For example, if an Organization Owner first adds a user to a Workspace as an **Organization Member** and a **Workspace Member**.
+Then, they assign this user to a Team of users with **Workspace Admin** privileges, this user now has **Workspace Admin** privileges for any Workspaces the Team is added to.